akamai-consulting/sitespeed/README.md

 The Sitespeed component is the primary testing machine, which gets installed on its own Linode.
 This component should be installed in every location that you want to run tests.

-To install each of the components use the following Stackscrips:
+To install each of the components use the following Stackscripts:

 - sitespeed-graphite-grafana
 - sitespeed-google